 The sense of smell is one of our 5 senses.
-It is the sense that allows us, with the help of organs in our nose, through a process of memory and associations, to recognize our world and to understand and adapt to our environment… Read More...
+It enables us, with the help of organs in our nose, through a process of memory and associations, to recognize our world and to understand and adapt to our environment… go to page...

 |The History of Perfume

-The history of the production and use of perfume stretches back thousands of years.
-Perfume, incense and the use of scent were mentioned many times in the bible, along with remains of records describing production in ancient Egypt, the land of Israel, India, Mesopotamia and in the Far East.
-The Greeks, followed by the Romans, refined the process of production of aromatic oils and perfumes, and emphasized the use of them in the culture of body care...Read more...
+Perfume and incense are mentioned many times in the bible, as well as in remains of records that describe production in ancient Egypt, the land of Israel, India, Mesopotamia and the Far East.
+The Greeks, followed by the Romans, refined the process of production and emphasized their use for body care...go to page...

 |The Ancient Perfume Route|

-The Perfume and incense trade route played an important role in the connection between the East and the West – providing commercial activity that also included the trade of spices and precious stones.
-Fortresses were built in strategic points along the trade routes in order to protect the convoys carrying the expensive merchandise from robbers…Read more...
+The perfume and incense trade route played an important role in the connection between the East and the West – providing commercial activity that also included spices and precious stones.
+Fortresses along these routes protected the convoys, carrying the expensive merchandise, from robbers…go to page...

 |Some Stations Along the Perfume and Incense Route

-The Incense route from Petra, through the Israeli Negev to the port of Gaza along the shore of the Mediterranean, stretches across some 150 kilometers.
-This route has now been recognized and acknowledged as a world heritage route by UNESCO...Read more...
+The Incense Route, from Petra through the Israeli Negev to the port of Gaza along the shore of the Mediterranean, stretches across some 150 kilometres.
+This route is recognized as a world heritage route by UNESCO...go to page...